 Tracking China’s port inventory

-Investors can also consider the SPDR S&P Metals and Mining Index (XME) to gain exposure to the diversified metals space.
+Investors can also consider the SPDR S&P Metals and Mining ETF (XME) for exposure to the diversified metals space.